oferda4/driver-tester/README.md

 * `I` - Integral value.
 * `B` - Boolean value.
 * `AreEqual` - Compare two values.
-* `AreNotEqua` - Checks that two values aren't equal.
+* `AreNotEqual` - Checks that two values aren't equal.

 You may add more printables by implementing the `drvut::Printable` concept.